ngfblog/pfsense-rule-order/README.md

 A cron job runs the script every few minutes.
 Each run does this:

 1. Reads `/cf/conf/config.xml`
-2. Groups rules by interface
+2. Groups rules by interface (WAN, LAN, OPT1, OPT2, etc.)
 3. Rules without a prefix get a number assigned based on their current position — this only happens once, on first run
 4. Sorts rules by their number within each interface
-5. If the order changed — backs up `config.xml`, then writes the updated version
+5. If the order changed — backs up `config.xml` first, then writes the updated version
 6. Reloads the firewall filter (same as clicking Apply Changes in the GUI)
 7. If nothing changed — exits immediately without touching anything

 **What the script never touches:**

-- **pfBlockerNG auto rules** — identified by `pfB_` at the start of the description.
-These are managed by pfBlockerNG and messing with their position would conflict with its cron job.
+- **pfBlockerNG auto rules** — identified by `pfB_` at the start of the description. pfBlockerNG manages these itself via its own cron job, and touching their position would conflict with it.
 - **Floating rules** — identified by `<floating>yes</floating>` in the XML.
-These live in a separate tab and have their own evaluation order.
+These are evaluated differently from interface rules and have their own tab in the GUI.
 - **Tailscale rules** — identified by `interface = tailscale` in the XML.
-Same reason as floating — separate context, leave them alone.
+Same reason — separate context, leave them alone.

-Everything else on WAN, LAN, and opt interfaces gets a number and stays in order.
+Everything else on WAN, LAN, and OPT interfaces gets a number and stays in order.

 ---